szymon2024/gps-labs/gps_lab02/README.txt

 Input
 -----
 - receiver clock time of signal reception     (hand copied from a RINEX observation file)
-- pseudorange for L1 [m]                      (hand copied from a RINEX observation file)
+- code pseudorange for f1 [m]                 (hand copied from a RINEX observation file)
-- pseudorange for L2 [m]                      (hand copied from a RINEX observation file)
+- code pseudorange for f2 [m]                 (hand copied from a RINEX observation file)
 - navigation data record in RINEX 3.04 format provided in nav_record.txt file      (hand copied from a RINEX navigation file)